lucasktlee/posts/drafts/thoughts-on-disruptive-technologies-2016.md

 ## Thoughts for 2016

-There are a few areas that I have begun to look at, in addition to what
+There are a few areas that I have begun to look at, in addition to what I have already written about last year.